 Assaults that merely cause injury are misdemeanors.
 For more information on these crimes, see New Hampshire Assault and Battery Laws.
 For more information on assaults committed with a weapon, see Assault With a Deadly Weapon in New Hampshire.

 A person commits the crime of first degree assault by:

 - purposely causing serious bodily injury to another

 - purposely or knowingly causing bodily injury to a pregnant woman that results in a miscarriage or stillbirth (not an abortion), or

 - knowingly or recklessly causing serious bodily injury to a child under the age of 13.

-Serious bodily injury causes severe and permanent or lasting impairment to any part of the body.
+Serious bodily injury means any harm to the body that causes severe, permanent, or protracted loss of or impairment to the health or of the function of any part of the body.
 For example, multiple broken bones or a severe burn would probably be considered serious bodily injury.

 People act purposely when they intend to cause a particular result or engage in a particular course of conduct.
 Intentionally kicking someone in head and causing numerous fractured bones and internal bleeding would probably be considered first degree assault.

 People act knowingly when they are aware of the nature of their conduct or the surrounding circumstances.
 People act recklessly when they are aware of and consciously disregard the risk their conduct poses to others.
 Reckless behavior is always a great departure from how a reasonable, law-abiding person would behave.
 For example, having unprotected sex with someone, knowing that you are infected with HIV, would probably be considered reckless behavior.